jonathanunderwood/mdraid-safe-timeouts/README.md

 The situation becomes more complicated for higher end devices (often intended for use in hardware RAID arrays) which support SCT Error Recovery Control (SCTERC), also called TLER on some drives.
-This is a configurable pair of settings (one for read and one for right) that set the time that the drive should try to read/write for before returning an error to the OS.
+This is a configurable pair of settings (one for read and one for write) that set the time that the drive should try to read/write for before returning an error to the OS.
 In this case it's important to set the both the SCTERC timeouts and kernel controller timeouts appropriately